Discover the Scenic Splendors of One of North America's Most Spectacular Alpine Environments

 , or 'Big Tree Lodge.'

 Days 4 & 5: Glacier National Park—Many Glacier Valley

-At Many Glacier, we enter one of the park's iconic valleys.
+This morning we drive through the Blackfeet Indian Reservation and stop to learn about their rich culture and history.
+Later, at Many Glacier, we enter one of the park's iconic valleys.
 Scoured into a broad U-shape by rivers of ice that retreated some 10,000 years ago, Many Glacier features granite crags, waterfalls glissading from icy ledges high above, and alpine lakes set like gems in the rocky backdrop.
 We readily see why the Blackfeet gave the name 'Backbone of the World' to the greater Glacier Park ecosystem.
 Keep an eye out for black bears and grizzlies feeding among the bushes in avalanche chutes, mountain goats and bighorn sheep perched on cliffs, and elk grazing in the meadows.
 Many Glacier Hotel, where we spend the night, was built in 1915 as a grand Swiss-style chalet meant to complement its setting in the 'American Alps,' in the vision of the rail barons who constructed it.
 It sits regally on the edge of Swiftcurrent Lake, overlooking a panorama of crenellated peaks.
 Walks, hikes and boat rides take us right into the natural environs and close to an active glacier, an experience that future visitors may be less likely to have as global climate change hastens the melting of the park's permanent ice features.

 Day 6: Glacier National Park—Going-to-the-Sun Road / Lake McDonald